 1. Write code for drum machine to run on my computer

-2. Prototype this code using the black/blue pill and further develop (07 April 2024: after ordering the black pill, found out this was not the best choice)
+2. Prototype this code using the black/blue pill and further develop (07 April 2024: after ordering the black pill, found out this was not the best choice, see blog)

 3. Once finalised, design and print PCB